orbs-network/orbs-spec/behaviors/services/gossip.md

 > Called internally when a gossip message is received from another node (inter node).

+#### Check message validity

+* Correct block protocol version.
+* Correct virtual chain.
+* Check that the node is one of the message recipients.
+  * According to the recipient list mode and recipient list mode.

+#### Deliver the message

 * Lookup the the list of subscribed services for this topic in the topic subscription table.
 * For each service id:
   * Rely on service topology [configuration](../config/shared.md) to locate the service endpoint by service id.
   * Call `Target.GossipMessageReceived` with message content.
   * The target service is responsible to identify the message type and process the message accordingly.

-### Check message validity

-* Correct block protocol version.
-* Correct virtual chain.
-* Correct recipient public keys
-* Correct recipient list mode

 &nbsp;
 ## `SendMessage` (method)